Binocular Vision Clinic

 Reading below grade level

-Poor handwriting or letter spacing issues
+Poor handwriting or spacing problems

-Avoiding tasks that require close work, such as reading or writing
+Avoiding reading or writing tasks

 Treatment options